Leave a Message

 Example:

-Two agents suggest similar prices, but only one explains how RMV buyers are likely to respond during the first 10 days on market.
+Two agents suggest similar Sendero prices, but only one explains how floor plan generation affects buyer perception within the first showings.

 Takeaway: